amgc3/DFE-DATA4/README.md

 # DFE-DATA4

-This is the repository for the DFE Data Ebgineering Bootcamp
+This is the repository for the DFE Data Ebgineering Bootcamp.
+It will contain Python code